ravilakkakula/ravilakkakula.github.io/README.md

 •	Worked with data scientists and analysts to deliver well-formatted, well-organized and easily retrievable data for insights.

 ## EDUCATION
-Master’s in Business Analytics, University of Michigan, Dearborn, USA, August 2022 – April 2024 Bachelors in Computer Science Engineering, Bennett University, Delhi, India, August 2016 – June 2020
+- Master’s in Business Analytics | University of Michigan, Dearborn, USA, Aug 2022 – Apr 2024
+- Bachelors in Computer Science Engineering | Bennett University, Delhi, India, Aug 2016 – Jun 2020